 The Conformer-CTC model is a non-autoregressive variant of the Conformer model for Automatic Speech Recognition (ASR) that uses CTC loss/decoding instead of Transducer.
 For more information, refer to Conformer-CTC Model.

-The models provided with Riva are a large-size version of Conformer-CTC (around 120M parameters) trained on large proprietary datasets.
+The models provided with Riva are a large-size (around 120M parameters) and a xl-size (around 600M parameters) version of Conformer-CTC trained on large proprietary datasets.

 Citrinet is the recommended new end-to-end convolutional Connectionist Temporal Classification (CTC) based ASR model.
 Citrinet is a deep residual neural model that uses 1D time-channel separable convolutions combined with subword encoding and squeeze-and-excitation.
 The resulting architecture significantly reduces the gap between non-autoregressive and sequence-to-sequence and transducer models.